jasonawant/documentation/source/docs/articles/drupal.md

 ## Launch Check

-Pantheon provides static site analysis as a service for Drupal sites to make best practice recommendations on site configurations.
+Pantheon provides static site analysis as a service for Drupal 7 sites to make best practice recommendations on site configurations.
+Launch check is not available for Drupal 6 or Drupal 8 sites at this time.
 Go live with confidence using [Launch Check for Drupal](/docs/articles/drupal/launch-check-drupal-performance-and-configuration-analysis/).

 ## See Also
 - [Caching in Drupal Modules](/docs/articles/drupal/caching-in-drupal-modules/)